hongyusu/hongyusu.github.io/_posts/2015-06-17-extract-protein-features-via-interproscan.md

 ## Run InterProScan

+1. In scanning mode

+   1. InterProScan in scanning mode will align/scan protein sequences based on various databases.
    1. Some instruction of running InterProScan can be found from [Google code documentation](https://code.google.com/p/interproscan/wiki/HowToRun).

    1. Simply, the software can be invoked with the following command for the test protein sequence in the InterProScan home directory

       `./interproscan.sh -i test_proteins.fasta`

    1. We can also take a look at the command line usage of InterProScan with the following command

       `./interproscan.sh`

-1.
+1. In lookup mode

+   1. In loopup mode, the software will extract sequence features from the database directly without scanning the sequence assuming that the sequence information is  known, e.g., all sequences in UniProtKB.